-At our golf course we have seen the odd speciman for a couple of years now.
+At our golf course we have seen the odd specimen for a couple of years now.
 Always on our ponds going after the fish.
-And also often on the little island, the plast pipes od the fountains are, whenever they are off.
+And also often on the little island, the plast pipes of the fountains form, whenever the fountains are off.
 To warm up, I guess, their dark wings spread out in the sun.

 The next morning, it was still there.
-It’s head slightly tilted, it had moved to the other side of the pong now, almos right netxt to the clubhouse.
-Where folks pass to and fro from house to courses and training ground.
-I am talking hundreds of people.
-And the bird sat there, quietly.
+It’s head slightly tilted, it had moved to the other side of the pond now, right next to the clubhouse.
+Where folks pass to and fro, walking from club house to the golf courses and training grounds.
+I am talking hundreds of people per day.
+And the bird just sat there, quietly.
 I went right up to it – it didn’t move at all.
 Clearly there was something wrong with the animal.

 So I went for a box, a couple of towels and caught it.
 It never made the slightest move or tried to flee, not even, when I lifted the box and drove the bird to the next vet to have it seen to.

 Fortunately, the cormorant was not injured at all.
 The doctor had no clue what could be the matter with it.
 Maybe some sort of poisioning, was his best guess.
 And no, he was not able to help me any further.
-He gave ma the phone number of a wild animal station a couple of hundred kilomters away.
+He gave me the phone number of a wild animal station a couple of hundred kilometers away.
 The doctor there might be able to help.
 So I called this Dr. Valentin.
-But he has long since closed the wildlife station and wasn’t practitioning any more.
-If it were some sort of poisoning, it might be lead, from the weights, fishermen sometomes put on their hooks.
-If the cormorant had eaten such a fish, that had escaped with the lead still in it, this could be the cause.
-But he, too. had no idea how to help the bird, if it were this or any other sort of poison.
-He said to best put the animal out of its misery, if it were obviously in pain, if I were able to do such a thing.
+But he has long since closed his wildlife station and wasn’t practitioning any more.
+If it were some sort of poisoning, it might be lead, from the weights, fishermen sometimes put on their hooks.
+If the cormorant had eaten such a fish, that had escaped with the lead still in it, it could be the cause of poisoning.
+But he, too, had no idea how to help the bird, if it were this or any other sort of poison.
+He said to best put the animal out of its misery, if it were obviously in pain.
+If I were able to do such a thing.

 There is no way, the cormorant could have walked from where I put it in the morning back to the club house.
 So it must have been strong enough to fly there.
 I went straight out to check, but it was gone.
 Nevertheless, the Dying Swan was back!